MLB-best Dodgers to 14th NLCS after 12-3 win to sweep Padres

 REVOVLING BULLPEN DOOR

-The Padres’ 11 pitchers were a record for a nine-inning postseason game.
+The Padres’ 11 pitchers were a record for any postseason game.
 They had matched the previous record of nine already three times — in Games 2 and 3 of the NL wild-card round against St. Louis and the NLDS opener.
 It added up to 51 different pitching appearances in six playoff games.
 The Padres used 24 total players Thursday, the most ever in any playoff game.

+“We knew we were short-handed, just not being at full throttle with all of our pitchers,” Tingler said.
+“But the one thing our guys did, they laid it out there.
+They gave it everything they had.”

 OPENING UP